-As of December 31, 2011, the Company reviewed the carrying amount in connection with the estimated recoverable amount for each of its vessels.
-The review indicated that such carrying amount was not recoverable for two of the Company's vessels; the Star Ypsilon and the Star Sigma.
-Details of the impairment charge for each vessel are noted in the table below.
+As a result of the decline in charter rates and vessel values during the last four years and because market expectations for future rates are low and vessel values are unlikely to increase to the high levels of 2008 in the foreseeable future, the Company reviewed, as of December 31, 2011 and September 30, 2012, the carrying amount in connection with the estimated recoverable amount for each of its vessels.
+The review as of December 31, 2011 indicated that such carrying amount was not recoverable for two of the Company's vessels; Star Ypsilon and Star Sigma and as of September 30, 2012 indicated that such carrying amount was not recoverable for the Company's eight Supramax vessels and one of the Company's oldest Capesize vessel, Star Sigma.
+Details of the impairment charge for each vessel, as of December 31, 2011, are noted in the table below.

-F air Value Measurements Using

-Quoted Prices in Active Markets Significant Other Observable Significant Unobservable
+Quoted Prices in Active Markets for Identical Assets Significant Other Observable Inputs Significant Unobservable Inputs Vessel

-for Identical Assets (Level 1) Inputs Inputs

-Vessel (Level 2) (Level 3) Vessel impairment loss
+Vessel (Level 1) (Level 2) (Level 3) impairment loss

 Star Ypsilon - 11,500 - 30,754

-Star Sigma - 14,000 - 31,266
+Star Sigma 14,000 31,266

 TOTAL 25,500 62,020